iotaledger/goshimmer/docs/003-markers.md

 ##### Past Markers
 * The PM list of a marker contains the marker itself only.
-* The PM list of general messages is inherited from its **strong** parents, with 2 steps:
+* The PM list of non-marker messages is inherited from its **strong** parents, with 2 steps:
-    1. keep the nearest markers (i.e., the marker with the biggest $MI$ ) of each sequence,
+    1. for a given sequence select only the nearest marker (i.e. the markers with the highest MI).
+Thus for every sequence from the parents there will be exactly one marker.
-    2. remove those that have been referenced by other markers in the same set.
+    2. remove those that have been referenced by other markers from this set.

 ##### Future Markers
-The FM list of a message is empty at start and gets updated when the new marker directly or indirectly references it.
-In other words, the new created marker will be propagated to the FM list of its pastcone, and this propagation ends if:
+The FM list of a message is empty at start and gets updated when a new marker directly or indirectly references it.
+The propagation of a FM to its past cone (i.e. the update of the `FutureMarkers` field in the encountered messages) does not continue beyond a message if:
 1. the FM list of a message includes a previous marker of the same sequence;
 2. the message is the marker in the different sequence, we update the FM list of that marker only.